 - If you only need some fine-tuning, we can work remotely, by the hour.

-- I have developed a proprietary questionnaire that each partner can complete.
+- We have developed a proprietary questionnaire that each partner can complete.

-- Regardless of the final scope of the project, I conclude with a written report, summarizing our work together.
+- Regardless of the final scope of the project, we conclude with a written report, summarizing our work together.